WireHole-UI: All-in-one WireGuard VPN and Ad-blocking DNS

 2. Install WireGuard Client

-If you do not know how to configure the WireGuard Client, see the WireGuard Client Installation section in this article.
+If you don’t know how to set up a WireGuard Client, refer back to the WireGuard Client installation section in this article

 3. Configure Pi-Hole

-By default, after successfully connecting to the WireGuard VPN Server, you will automatically have ads blocked thanks to Pi-Hole, without needing any additional configuration.
+By default, after successfully connecting to the WireGuard VPN Server, ads will automatically be blocked thanks to Pi-Hole’s operation, and you do not need to configure anything else.

-If you want to configure advanced options for Pi-Hole, you can access the Pi-Hole Dashboard at the following address:
+If you want to configure Pi-Hole more advanced, you can access the Pi-Hole Dashboard at the following address

 http://10.2.0.100/admin

-Normally, I will add Local DNS Records so that later I can access Pi-Hole via the domain http://pi.hole for easier recall.
+Typically, I add Local DNS Records so that later I can access Pi-Hole via the domain http://pi.hole for easier recall.

-Go to the DNS Records section and create a new entry:
+Go to the DNS Records section, create a new entry:

 - Domain: pi.hole